⊕ W. James Tetlow: President, Principal Consultant, Lighting Designer

 Mr. Tetlow has also worked extensively as a lighting designer on corporate videos and live theatrical productions for such clients as General Motors, Hewlett-Packard, Daimler-Chrysler, Mercedes Benz, Nissan, Porsche, Michelin, Polaroid, IBM, and an interactive live/video presentation with Mummenschanz for AT&T.

-Exhibit lighting designs include the entire General Motors exhibit at the 2007 -2010 Detroit Auto Shows, Hewlett Packard exhibits at CES and at ITU, IBM and Apple exhibits at COMDEX, an AT&T exhibit at EPCOT, and temporary exhibits for Porsche, Universal Pictures and Sony HDTV.
+Exhibit lighting designs include the entire General Motors exhibit for the years 2007 -2013 for the Detroit Auto Shows, Hewlett Packard exhibits at CES and at ITU, IBM and Apple exhibits at COMDEX, an AT&T exhibit at EPCOT, and temporary exhibits for Porsche, Universal Pictures and Sony HDTV.

-Michael has been a featured speaker at industry conferences including PLASA, Ship Interiors Expo and LDI and has contributed to several publications including Lighting Dimensions, PLSN, Cruise Ship Interiors, Archi•Tech, Lighting and Sound America, Sound & Communications.
+Michael received his Bachelor of Science degree in Mechanical Engineering from Lafayette College and has been a member of the American Society of Theatre Consultants since 2006.
+He has been a featured speaker at industry conferences including PLASA, Ship Interiors Expo, and LDI while also contributing written articles to several publications including Lighting Dimensions, PLSN, Cruise Ship Interiors, Archi•Tech, Lighting and Sound America and Sound & Communications.